Enterprise Ecommerce in 2025: Platform Consolidation vs. Best of Breed

 Start with business context: Is digital experience a key competitive differentiator?
 How complex is your catalog and purchase workflow?
 What's your growth profile?

 Evaluate technical resources honestly: Consolidated platforms require 3-8 developers.
-Best-of-breed requires 8-15+.
+Best of breed requires 8-15+.
 Assess the teams you'll need to build and maintain the system, not just your current capacity.

-Model three-year total cost of ownership: Platform licensing, professional services, engineering resources, infrastructure, and maintenance.
+Model three year total cost of ownership: Platform licensing, professional services, engineering resources, infrastructure, and maintenance.
 Organizations that run this calculation honestly often find consolidation more economical than expected.

 Identify genuine constraints: When you say you need a unique checkout experience, do you mean genuinely different architecture, or slightly different visual styling?